thobryan/planning_poker/README.md

   - Keep `CADDY_DOMAIN=localhost` (the env file already publishes 8080/8443 so Docker avoids privileged ports) or skip Caddy and run `python manage.py runserver`.
   - `ORG_ALLOWED_EMAIL_DOMAIN` can be blank if you don’t want to enforce @welltech.com locally.
   - MailHog now ships in the compose stack (`mailhog` service).
 Use the defaults (`EMAIL_HOST=mailhog`, `EMAIL_PORT=1025`) to capture OTP emails locally at http://localhost:8025.
 Prefer the console backend if you don’t want MailHog running, but if you change `EMAIL_BACKEND` to SMTP without a listener you’ll hit “Connection refused”.
+  - The org login and Django admin screens include a Cloudflare Turnstile challenge; the provided keys work locally too.
+If you remove them from `.env`, Turnstile checks are skipped.
 - **Production (`poker.abrace.eu`)**
   - Set `DJANGO_DEBUG=False`, `DJANGO_SECURE_COOKIES=True`, and restrict `DJANGO_ALLOWED_HOSTS` / `DJANGO_CSRF_TRUSTED_ORIGINS` to your public host.
   - Point `CADDY_DOMAIN` at `poker.abrace.eu`, change `CADDY_HTTP_PORT`/`CADDY_HTTPS_PORT` back to 80/443 (or your ingress ports), and set `CADDY_TLS` to either an email (for Let’s Encrypt) or a path to a Cloudflare origin cert.